 What is the Child Development Center?

+The CDC is accessible to parents who are participating in Willamette Family services.
 The Willamette Family Child Development Center (CDC) is licensed by the Child Care Division of the State of Oregon and is the only program of its kind in Lane County.
-Inclusive classrooms offer a nurturing environment and are designed to address the developmental and specific needs of children from 6 weeks through 6 years of age within their specific age group.
-The CDC is accessible for parents who are participating in Willamette Family services.
+Inclusive classrooms offer a nurturing environment and are designed to address the developmental and specific needs of children from 6 weeks through 6 years of age within their specific age group. \

 Child Development Center (CDC) Program Philosophy